Tour Through France

 Paris has always been the culinary centre, but the “gastronomic map” of France reveals the breadth and variety of its kitchens, a journey through which becomes a voyage among tastes, trends and traditions.
 French food is a regionally based cuisine and many French dishes are named after their place of origin from salade Lyonnaise to quiche Lorraine.
 When travelling through France, regional differences become very apparent.
 This is largely as a result of a strong food tradition and the utmost respect for regional produce in the height of its season.

-For the eighth year running Societi Bistro is bringing the best of Culinaire de France to Cape Town with its “Tour Through France”– a series of ten regionally inspired menus over ten weeks, in conjunction with ten exceptional local wines.
+For the ninth year running Societi Bistro is bringing the best of Culinaire de France to Cape Town with its “Tour Through France”– a series of ten regionally inspired menus over ten weeks, in conjunction with ten exceptional local wines.

 This “armchair” travel culinary tour starts immediately after the last week of Societi Bistro’s extensive Tour Through Italy.